ninsuo/touchscreen-video-player/README.md

 As you'll notice, all users can subscribe, but only the ones in group `VIDEO` can access the video player.
 All administrators can manage users and groups through the "Administration" menu at the top.

-All users can create/update their digi-login in the menu.
+All users can create/update their digilogin in the menu.
 They'll need to set a 10-digit login (something they know by heart, like a phone number or whatever) and a 4-digit pin code.
 If someone try to bruteforce an account, its pin code will be dropped after 10 tries (configurable on a per-user basis).